Astemes/astemes-csv-report-teststand-plugin/README.md

 Now, when you run a test sequence, a report file is generated to the configured directory (defaults to c:\reports).
 The report directory is configured from the plugin options in the Result Processing configuration window.

-Now you can easily view the csv in *e.g.* Excel using the load from csv option.
+You can easily view the csv in *e.g.* Excel using the load from csv option.
 ![image](https://github.com/Astemes/astemes-csv-report-teststand-plugin/assets/40723774/4a7d17ca-fc39-4432-a35a-a1ee82a3b2d5)

 If excel do not automatically use the first row as column headers, this can be configured from the Transform dialog.